 Seriously, that’s what he said.
 No compliment, no appreciation.
 As we drove home in silence, I realized that this is who he is.
 He’ll never give me a compliment, never have anything good to say to me.

-A couple of years later, after yet another incident in which we were working together and mishandled a piece of lumber, eliciting once again the word “stupid” muttered under his breath but just loud enough for me to hear him, I confronted him after Thanksgiving dinner at my parents’ house.
+A couple of years later, there was yet another incident in which we were working together and I mishandled a piece of lumber, eliciting once again the word “stupid” muttered under his breath but just loud enough for me to hear.
+A few month later I confronted him after Thanksgiving dinner at my parents’ house.
 I was not angry, but sad.
 I did not yell, but simply and quietly told him that perhaps he didn’t know it, but he had been using this nickname for me as long as I could remember.
 I informed him – still politely, but firmly – that I was not stupid, that I had a high-level sales job, was a national sales trainer, and people trusted me to fix their expensive equipment.
 I said all this looking him square in the eyes, and towards the end, he looked away, embarrassed.

 I never again heard that word in my presence.

 I’d like to think that somewhere down the line he might have realized what he had done, but I doubt it.
 He was pretty set in his ways.
 He couldn’t get used to my giving him a hug when he came up with Mom to visit from time to time.
 I would hug him and he would stiffen up, even when he would kind of half-heartedly return that hug to me.
 Perhaps because his father was a cold and distant man, my Dad never learned himself how to express affection.